 salt 360 uses Float Lab Technologies floatation systems.
 Since 1999, Float Lab has been producing and providing the safest, most hygienic sensory reduction experience.
 Float Lab is the world’s only NSF 50 & UL 1795 certified Isolation Floatation systems approved for commercial use.
 Before every user, each Float Lab is sanitized by a patent pending disinfection filtration system certified to produce a minimum 3-Log kill (99.9%) or greater per cleaning cycle without the use of any toxic halogen chemicals.

-How big are the cabins?
+How big are the private float pools?

 The dimensions are 6′ Wide x 8′ Long x 7′ High.
 A large 3′ x 5′ door makes access to the float room easy.

-Does floatation have other names?
+Does floating have other names?

-Do I shower before using the float cabin?
+Do I shower before floating?